typetrait/typetrait/README.md

 ### Hello there, I'm Bruno 👋

 I enjoy building interesting, technical projects and learning more about computers, software development and tech in general.

-Writing elegant code is something I strive for.
+Writing elegant solutions and code is something I always strive for.

 ### ⚗️ Main interests